 - Preservation of family farms and ranchlands for generations to come.

-- Stewardship of the lands it has protected, in perpetuity.
+- Stewardship of the lands we have protected, in perpetuity.

 We are a nonpolitical, nonprofit 501(c)(3) organization that works all across Mendocino County and currently in Lake County as well.
 Since its formation in 1976, Mendocino Land Trust has facilitated more than 14,000 acres of land conservation in Mendocino County.
 Six thousand of those acres are family-owned lands protected with voluntary agreements between landowners and the Land Trust, called conservation easements.